Last updated on June 30th, 2022

 I was so excited whenever return to Tokyo to visit.
 Although the amazing lively city is one reason, the marvelous Japanese food was another main driving force.
 If you’re wondering what to eat in Tokyo, you’re in the right place!

 It’s safe to say I ate a lot since my first visit to Tokyo but I’d far from sampled everything.
 I’m so much more into blogging and finding the best food and restaurant in Tokyo after my few visits.
 It was inevitable that this Tokyo food guide was on this blog.
-Hope all these Tokyo best food can give you some tiniest ideas on where and what to eat in Tokyo.
+Hope all these Tokyo’s best food can give you some tiniest ideas on where and what to eat in Tokyo.

 If the Tokyo trip is a food tour, I am sure these are the local dishes that you just have to try.
-Read on my Tokyo food guide blog here!
+Read on my Tokyo food blog here!

 What To Eat in Tokyo?

 As you plan out your Tokyo food hunt, there are some of the other things you don’t want to miss out on.
 Tokyo is home to thousands of Japanese food, it can be pretty daunting if you’re planning a short trip.
-If you need some help to find what to eat in Tokyo, here are the best recommended Tokyo restaurants to get you started.
+If you need some help finding what to eat in Tokyo, here are the best recommended Tokyo restaurants to get you started.

 In this Tokyo food guide for food lovers, find out where are the best places to eat in the city whether it’s sushi, udon, ramen, yakitori, dessert, and more.
 Below is the variety of food that we tried during our past Tokyo trips.